 - How to present shipping information on your website

-If you use a dropshipping or product sourcing app, then you should be able to use filters to find the best suppliers for your target markets.
+If you use Shopify dropshipping, then you should be able to use filters to find the cost of international shipping.

-Inside Oberlo, for example, the “Selling to” dropdown lets you filter for suppliers that ship to specific countries.
-So if you want to ship items to the US, you can use the auto-complete text field to lay a filter on your product options.
+In many Shopify dropshipping apps, for example, the “Shipping filter on a product’s page lets you see the rates for sending items to specific countries.
+So if you want to ship items to the US, you can type the country’s name to get an idea of shipping rates.